enhance-dev/cli/readme.md

 ## CLI release channels

-Begin has two release channels:
+Enhance has two release channels:

 - `latest` (default) - well-hardened production releases following [semver](https://semver.org/)
 - `main` - the newest stuff (on the `main` branch, hence the name), not yet released to production